jovibor/ListEx/README.md

 myList->Create(lcs);
 ```
-With `LISTEXCREATE` structure you can adjust a plethora of list’s aspects:

-* Color of the list text and bk (background).
-Bk is set separately for odd and even rows
-* Color of the list header
-* Height of the list header
-* Font of the list header, and font of list itself
-* Color of individual header's columns
-* Color of tooltip's window text and bk
-* Color of the text and bk of a cell that has tooltip
-* Color of list grid, and even its width
-* Color of row when it's selected
-* Make list sortable

 ### [](#)In Dialog
-To create the control in a *Dialog* you can manually do it with the [Create](#manually) method.
+To create the control in a Dialog you can manually do it with the [Create](#manually) method.

 But most of the times you prefer to place a standard *List Control* onto the *Dialog*'s template, by dragging it from the **Toolbox** within **Visual studio**.
 To use the latter approach follow these steps: